sodeidelphonse/isdm-baobab/README.md

 * Raw Data Access: The original environmental layers are provided in `data/covariates/` to demonstrate the transition from raw geospatial data to the analysis-ready stacks.

 * Serialized Alternative: Pre-processed covariates are available as `covariates_pc.rds`.
 If using it, ensure that object names are mapped according to the naming conventions established in all scripts.

+* For public distribution and ethical compliance for protected species and settlements locations, the datasets provided in the `data/` folder have been de-identified via a 1-km jitter.
+While this does not significantly alter the scale of predictions, users may notice microscopic variations if re-running the plotting scripts.

 ## 📊 Exploratory Data Analysis (EDA)/Results